tuomassalo/tab-numbering/README.md

 ## Known issues

 - does not add numbers to pinned tabs, internal error pages, "new tab" pages or other special tabs

-- does not keep in sync when dragging tabs to/from another window

 - will mess up with titles already starting with the characters `¹`...`⁸`